NasirSami/environment-setup/README.md

 **Note**: Many of the tools that you will install have different system installers that are platform dependent.
 It is **very** important that you download the correct installer.
 The following list details how you should choose the installer for a program:

 - If you have a 32-bit version of Windows, use the installer that is marked as the 32-bit version.
-- If you have a 64-bit version of Windows, use the installer that is marked as the 64-bit version.
+- If you have a 64-bit version of Windows, use the installer that is marked as the 64-bit version. ***This is the most common and most likely what you will use***
 - If you have a Linux distribution (e.g. Debian, Ubuntu, Red Hat, Fedora), you should choose the installer that matches your distribution.
-- If you have a Mac, you should choose the installer that is marked as the Mac installer.
+- If you have a Mac, you should choose the installer that is marked as the Mac installer. **Please refer to the [Mac Install Guide]()**

 These options will be clearly labeled on the websites you visit to download the technologies.
 If you're not sure how to figure out what version of the Windows operating system you're running, do the following: